Winterizing Winterizing — Can Pool Covers Be Recycled? Complete Disposal Guide

 Standard vinyl pool covers present the biggest recycling challenge.
 Most municipal recycling programs cannot process these materials because they're often reinforced with fabric backing or contain additives that complicate processing.
 However, some solutions exist:

-Specialized vinyl recycling: Contact local plastic film recycling centers, as some accept clean vinyl materials.
+Specialized vinyl/PVC recycling: Most plastic film (grocery-bag) drop-offs only take polyethylene and will not accept PVC vinyl.
+Search instead for a dedicated PVC/rigid-plastic recycler, and call ahead to confirm they accept vinyl cover material.
 Companies like TerraCycle occasionally run programs for hard-to-recycle plastics, though availability varies by region.

 Mesh Safety Covers